40 Best Essays of All Time (Including Links & Writing Tips)

 Tim Ferriss – Some Practical Thoughts on Suicide

-This piece was written as a blog post, but it’s definitely worth your time.
-Author of the NYT bestseller The 4-Hour Workweek shares an emotional story about how he almost killed himself, and what can you do to save yourself or your friends from suicide.
+This piece was written as a blog post, but it’s worth your time.
+The author of the NYT bestseller The 4-Hour Workweek shares an emotional story about how he almost killed himself, and what can you do to save yourself or your friends from suicide.

 Edward Said – Reflections on Exile